 September in the Garden in the United Kingdom

-It’s September already: season of mists and mellow fruitfulness and all that (thank you, William Wordsworth).
+It’s September already: season of mists and mellow fruitfulness and all that (thank you, John Keats).
 There is definitely a chill in the air, and the nights are noticeably longer.
 There is something a bit sad about the year drawing to a close, but in September we still have plenty of flowers in bloom and leaves on the trees.

 At the same time there is plenty to harvest from the allotment and vegetable garden, and even from the hedgerows, especially if you’re looking for blackberries for jam, jellies and crumbles.
 And we can have some beautiful weather in September: not hot and humid, as it can be in the height of summer, but warm and sunny with vivid blue skies and temperatures averaging a daily high of 18 degrees Celsius (64 degrees Fahrenheit) and a low of 10 degrees C (49 degrees F) – if we’re lucky, of course.
 At the moment it’s quite cold in the UK, but we live in hope…..